Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Influence

 \section{Stance Influence}

 Stance influence refers to the aggregated importance surrounding an individual message expressing a particular stance, and can be measured by using different qualitative and quantitative metrics.
-These include the author's profile and reactions of others to a message.
+These include the author's profile and others' reactions to a message.

-Influence defines the quality of the utterance in terms of the impact it can achieve, and vary significantly depending on the popularity and reputation of the author, as well as the virality of a post, among others.
-Next we discuss the impact of three aspects in stance influence, which include \textbf{threading comments}, \textbf{network homophily} and \textbf{author profile}.
+Influence defines the quality of an utterance to make an impact, and can vary depending on the popularity and reputation of the author, as well as the virality of a post, among others.
+Next we discuss three aspects which are relevant to stance influence, i.e. \textbf{threading comments}, \textbf{network homophily} and \textbf{author profile}.

-Social media platforms enable development of conversations around utterances, which lead to \textbf{threading comments}.
-The formation of these conversations enables sharing the responders' viewpoint in addition to the author's stance \cite{Zubiaga2016,Guerra2017,Lai2019c}.
+Social media platforms provide a place for conversations to develop, which lead to \textbf{threaded conversations} or \textbf{tree-structured conversations}.
+The formation of these conversations enables exchanging viewpoints on top of the initial author's stance \cite{Zubiaga2016,Guerra2017,Lai2019c}.
 For example, \citet{Lai2019c} observed that users make use of replies for expressing diverging opinions.
 Research looking at whether retweeting a post indicates endorsement is so far inconsistent. \citet{Lai2018} observe that people tend to retweet what they agree on.
-While in \cite{Guerra2017}, they argued that retweet by itself does not mean a positive opinion toward retweeted text.
+Conversely, \cite{Guerra2017} argued that a retweet does not indicate supporting its underlying opinion.

-There is evidence showing that social media users tend to connect and interact with other like-minded users \cite{Lai2017a,Conover2012}, which is also known as the phenomenon of \textbf{network homophily}. \citet{Lai2019c} looked at the impact of different characteristics of social media in sharing stance, showing for example that opposing opinions generally occur through replies as opposed to retweets or quotes, polarisation varies over time, e.g. increasing when elections approach, which also has an impact in the evolution of stance.
+There is evidence showing that social media users tend to connect and interact with other like-minded users \cite{Lai2017a,Conover2012}, which is also known as the phenomenon of \textbf{network homophily}. \citet{Lai2019c} looked at the impact of different characteristics of social media in sharing stance, showing for example that opposing opinions generally occur through replies as rather than through retweets or quotes, polarisation varies over time, e.g. increasing in the proximity of elections.

 The identity of the person posting a piece of text expressing a stance, or the \textbf{author's profile}, can also play an important role in the development of stance, for example if an influential user expresses an opinion.
-We summarise two factors of the author's profile which can have an impact in this regard:
+Two key factors of an author's profile include: